University of St Andrews: Faculties and schools

-Certain subjects are offered both within the Faculties of Arts and Sciences, the six subjects are: economics, geography, management, mathematics, psychology and sustainable development.
+Certain subjects are offered within both the Faculties of Arts and Sciences, the six subjects are: economics, geography, management, mathematics, psychology, and sustainable development.
 The content of the subject is the same regardless of the faculty.

+Finances

+In the financial year ending 31 July 2024, the University of St Andrews had a total income of £310.8 million (2022/23 – £314.2 million) and total expenditure of £245.4 million (2022/23 – £293.1 million).
+Key sources of income included £158.7 million from tuition fees and education contracts (2022/23 – £150.7 million), £43.3 million from funding body grants (2022/23 – £43.3 million), £40.3 million from research grants and contracts (2022/23 – £46 million), £5.6 million from investment income (2022/23 – £5.5 million) and £8.8 million from donations and endowments (2022/23 – £9 million).

+At year end, St Andrews had endowments of £125.9 million (2023 – £114.9 million) and total net assets of £499.6 million (2023 – £428.1 million).
+It holds the twelfth-largest endowment and the third-highest alumni participation rate of any university in the UK.

 Academics

 Semesters

 The academic year at St Andrews is divided into two semesters, Martinmas and Candlemas, named after two of the four Scottish Term and Quarter Days.
 Martinmas, on 11 November, was originally the feast of Saint Martin of Tours, a fourth-century bishop and hermit.
 Candlemas originally fell on 2 February, the day of the feast of the Purification, or the Presentation of Christ.
 Martinmas semester runs from early September until mid-December, with examinations taking place just before the Christmas break.
-There follows an inter-semester period when Martinmas semester business is concluded and preparations are made for the new Candlemas semester, which starts in January and concludes with examinations at the end of May.
-Graduation is celebrated at the end of June.
+There follows an inter-semester period when Martinmas semester business is concluded and preparations are made for the new Candlemas semester, which starts in January and concludes with examinations in April and May.
+Most Undergraduate graduations are celebrated in mid-June with Postgraduate graduations being celebrated in late November.